dschnitzler14/BlinkR/README.md

 Are you ready to deploy BlinkR to your students?
 For this there a number of different options that I will link [here](https://shiny.posit.co/r/deploy.html).

-For ease, I will walk you through how to deploy using [shinyapps.io](https://www.shinyapps.io/).
+Here is everything you need to deploy with [shinyapps.io](https://www.shinyapps.io/):

 First, navigate to [shinyapps.io](https://www.shinyapps.io/) and create an account.
 You can read the documentation for how to get your app deployed through shinyapps.io [here](https://shiny.posit.co/r/articles/share/shinyapps/).
 NOTE: `rsconnect` is one of the packages installed in STEP0.